-If you find an accessibility issue with a Davidson College webpage or site, please send an email with a description of the issue and relevant web addresses to Doug Minor, director of digital communications, at firstname.lastname@example.org or contact the digital communications staff at email@example.com.
+If you find an accessibility issue with a Davidson College webpage or site, please send an email with a description of the issue and relevant web addresses to the digital communications staff at email@example.com.

 This site includes the following accessibility features:

-The college uses Siteimprove, a paid service, to ensure new and existing pages on the www.davidson.edu website comply with best practices and accessibility standards as defined by the Web Content Accessibility Guidelines (WCAG) 2.0 (down to Level AA) and Section 508 of the U.S. Rehabilitation Act (2017).
+The college uses Siteimprove, a paid service, to ensure new and existing pages on the davidson.edu website comply with best practices and accessibility guidelines as defined by the Web Content Accessibility Guidelines (WCAG) 2.0 (down to Level AA) and Section 508 of the U.S. Rehabilitation Act (2017).

 Siteimprove offers regularly scheduled, automated checks as well as on-demand checks against WCAG 2.0 Level A and Level AA criteria.